by Andy Weddington

 Recruit Hurst was a pickup, a training recycle, from First Recruit Training Battalion.
 My memory is he was recycled simply because he needed a little more time than the average recruit - he did not have an attitude problem.

-The Friday morning before on the battalion PT (physical training) field I'd run into Josh, a fellow series commander in sister Company D, and we'd decided to meet at the Officers' Club for a beer after the training day.
+The Friday morning before on the battalion PT (physical training) field I'd run into Josh, a fellow series commander in brother Company D, and we'd decided to meet at the Officers' Club for a beer after the training day.

 That particular training day, ending First Phase, was busy as the 2092 Series was preparing to move - by means of a foot march, conditioning hike - from the battalion area to the rifle range for two weeks of marksmanship training culminating in rifle qualification.